ziplantil/w65c02s.h/docs/api.md

 ```c
 uint8_t w65c02s_reg_get_a(const struct w65c02s_cpu *cpu);
 ```

-This method is only available if the code was compiled with the flag `W65C02SCE_HOOK_REGS`.

 * **Parameter** `cpu`: The CPU instance
 * **Return value**: The value of the A register